 International schools explained

-If you’re new to the world of international schools you may be interested in learning more about them – their clientele, teacher expectations, and conditions!
+If you’re new to the world of international schools you may be interested in learning more about them – their clientele, teacher expectations, and conditions.
 Nick Kendell spent 13 years as a teacher and administrator in international schools and is currently in his 14th year working as a recruiter for international schools and teachers.
 He shares his experience and knowledge below.

 Why they exist

-International schools started in order to provide an education to expat children living abroad.
+International schools started to provide an education to expat children living abroad.
 They try to offer a seamless transition back ‘home’ for families who have an overseas posting.
 The curriculum may be similar to that of a certain country, eg. American, British, or Australian, or be an international curriculum, such as the International Baccalaureate, or a mixture of these.
 Like other schools, international schools teach language arts, mathematics, the sciences, humanities, the arts, physical education, information technology, and design technology.

 International schools have more recently become popular with local students, who attend primarily to learn the language of the international school and to obtain qualifications for employment or university in a foreign country.
+Click here to read about how they differ from other schools.
+To find out more about growth in international schools click here.

-There are currently 13,190 international schools as of January 2023 (ISC Research)
+There are currently 14,010 international schools as of January 2024 (ISC Research)

 The changing model of ‘international schools’ over the last 30 years

-The traditional international school
+The traditional international school (Typical in the 1990s) |

-New generation international school
+New generation international school (Typical in 2022) |

-Student population
+Student population |

-Expatriate population, predominantly global nomadic students of mobile parents
+Expatriate population, predominantly global nomadic students of mobile parents |

-Increasingly local population
+Increasingly local population |

-Culture
+Culture |

-Unique international culture
+Unique international culture |

-Culture embedded in local traditions
+Culture embedded in local traditions |

-Staff
+Staff |

-Mainly British, European, North American, and Australasian teachers
+Mainly British, European, North American, and Australasian teachers |

-Local teacher population increasing
+Local teacher population increasing |

-Pedagogy
+Pedagogy |

-International curriculum based on Western pedagogy
+International curriculum based on Western pedagogy |

-Curriculum not necessarily grounded on Western pedagogy and more sensitive to the local context
+Curriculum not necessarily grounded on Western pedagogy and more sensitive to the local context |

 Based on the work of Sylvester (2002), Hayden (2006), Brummitt & Keeling (2013), Sylvester (2015), Hayden & Thompson (2016) and Stobie (2016)